Nightmare Hour

-Nightmare Hour is a 1999 children's horror collection by R. L. Stine.
-It is composed of 10 different short stories, ranging from "Pumpkinhead" to "The Ghostly Stare", and was a New York Times bestseller from the year 1999 to 2000.
+Nightmare Hour is a 1999 children's horror short stories collection by R. L. Stine.
+It is composed of 10 different short stories and was a New York Times bestseller from the year 1999 to 2000.

-All but "Make Me a Witch" were made into episodes of R. L. Stine's The Haunting Hour TV series.
+All but "Make Me a Witch" were made into episodes of The Haunting Hour television series.
 However, "Make Me a Witch" is similar to the "Intruders" episode.